MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/invalidated-qubits-use-checker.md

 uid: microsoft.quantum.machines.qc-trace-simulator.invalidated-qubits
 ---

-# Quantum Trace Simulator: Invalidated Qubits Use Checker
+# Quantum trace simulator: invalidated qubits use checker

-The Invalidated Qubits Use Checker is a part of the Quantum Development Kit [Quantum Trace Simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
+The invalidated qubits use checker is a part of the Quantum Development Kit [Quantum trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
 You can use it to detect potential bugs in the code caused by invalid qubits.

 ## Invalid qubits

-Consider the following piece of Q# code to illustrate the issues detected by the Invalidated Qubits Use Checker:
+Consider the following piece of Q# code to illustrate the issues detected by the invalidated qubits use checker:

 ```qsharp
 operation UseReleasedQubit() : Unit {